Sampsoon/hover/TASKS.md

 * Add button for triggering hover hints manually on code block
 * Add button to generate a hover hint for a given token
 * Remove "..." underline and replace with something else
+    * Maybe add pending animation and no thing under?
+    * Maybe add thing in the upper right hand conner
+* Add button for force generation of token
+* Make padding on top match bottom for hover hints

 ### House Keeping
 * Clean up `processCodeBlocks.ts`